JNavas2/Text-Case-Changer/README.md

 # Welcome to Text Case Changer
 Browser extension to quickly change the case of selected editable text.
+(<b>One-time permission approval</b> is now required to work around a browser regression.)
 Use context menu or shortcut to select desired case change:
 * lower case
 * UPPER CASE